hhliu79/TWP/README.md

 We use [DGL](https://docs.dgl.ai/en/0.4.x/) to implement all the GNN models.

 # Overview
 Here we provide the implementation of our method based on the Corafull dataset.
-The repository is organised as follows:
+The folder `< corafull_amazon/ >` is organised as follows:
 * `< LifeModel/ >` contains the implementation of all the continual learning method for GNNs, including the baseline methods and our method;
 * `< dataset/ >`  contains file to load the dataset;
 * `< models/ >` contains the implementation of the GNN backbone;